MizuharaChizru/CODEDtop/README.md

 // I guess this is object in js.¯\_(ツ)_/¯ Idk I'm kinda sas with js bruh!
 Imma using this.. its easy to pick data from this.

 ```
+## Can I use this for my blogger site?

+of course you can

+## What for this?

+- host your static website
+- for your DiscordBot
+- for your blog
+- for your portfolio
+- for your docs page
+- etc...

+## How can I use email?

+Goto [https://mail.coded.top](https://mail.coded.top) and login with provided credentials .
+Also you can use yandex Mail mobile app

+## Is this for one year?

+Nope , I'll renew this domain and appreciate **donations**

 And mail it to [hello@coded.top](mailto:hello@coded.top)